Council meetings reopen to the public

 Hills Voices in the Time of COVID-19

-The Hills Shire Library is documenting the experiences of life in the Hills Shire during the COVID-19 pandemic and associated restrictions so that we have a record for researchers and future generations.
+The Hills Shire Library is documenting the experiences of life in the Hills Shire during the COVID-19 pandemic so that we have a record for researchers and future generations.
 We will also be posting selected submissions on our website and social media, and may make them available in the future.
 To submit your experience or for more information, click here.

 All funerals at Castle Hill and Sackville cemeteries must follow the 4sq metre social distancing rule as per the Public Health Order to a maximum of 50 people.